 3) Increase the Amount of Actively Managed Resilient Forests

 A recent 5-day workshop brought together key stakeholders and Rights holders from Indigenous groups, Canada, and the U.S. to develop a shared plan for advancing the protection and stewardship of forests across the NAPAW ecoregion.

 A full report of the Future Forests Reimagined Workshop Series is now available.

 In this section

-- The Chignecto Isthmus, connecting the provinces of New Brunswick and Nova Scotia, is a vital piece of land which requires special conservation measures.
+The Chignecto Isthmus, connecting the provinces of New Brunswick and Nova Scotia, is a vital piece of land which requires special conservation measures.

-- Forests have long played a role in the economy and life of New Brunswick.
+Forests have long played a role in the economy and life of New Brunswick.
 As a result of climate change, however, we may see some big changes here.

-New Brunswick is second to last of all provinces in Canada in the amount of land we’ve protected.
+New Brunswick currently protects less than 4% of our forests from development and industrial activity.
+That is way below the bare minimum needed to conserve our wildlife and wilderness values for the future.
+New Brunswick is second to last of all provinces in Canada in the proportion of land we’ve protected.
 It’s nowhere near enough!